thingsboard/thingsboard.github.io/docs/user-guide/ui/entity-table-widget.md

 - Enable select columns to display

-Since version 3.2.2, if the checkbox is checked, the black bars in the upper right corner of the widget allow you to choose which columns you prefer to hide and which to display.
+If the checkbox is checked, the black bars in the upper right corner of the widget allow you to choose which columns you prefer to hide and which to display.

 {% include images-gallery.html imageCollection="columns-to-display" %}